Papanasini Siva Temple

-Papanasini Siva Temple is an abandoned Hindu temple located in Bhubaneswar, Orissa, India.
+Papanasini Siva Temple is an abandoned Hindu temple located in Bhubaneswar, Odisha, India.

 Location

 The Papanasini Siva temple is located in the Papanasini precinct, Badheibanka Chowk, Old Town, Bhubaneswar, at an elevation of 45 ft.
 The temple faces towards the south.
 It is an abandoned temple and the sactum is empty.
 The temple is made of laterite.

 History

 According to architectural features, this temple was built in 11the century.

 Architecture

 This is a precinct and typology is Pidha deul.

 Surrounding : The temple is surrounded by Banesvara Siva temple in east, Maitresvara temple in south and the Papanasini compound wall in north and west.

 Orientation: The temple is facing towards south.

 Architectural features (Plan and Elevation): On plan, the temple has a square vimana that measures 2.50 square metres.
 On elevation, the vimana is of pidha order measuring 4.16 metres in height.
 With fivefold divisions of the bada the temple has a panchanga bada that measures 2.06 metres in height (pabhaga 0.55 metres, talajangha 0.40 metres, bandhana 0.23 metres, upara jangha 0.42 metres and baranda 0.46 metres).
 Gandi 1.15 metres and mastaka measures 0.95 metres.